open-mmlab/mmsegmentation/docs/en/user_guides/1_config.md

    {'type': 'PackSegInputs'}]}}
 ```

 `cfg` is an instance of `mmengine.config.Config`, its interface is the same as a dict object and also allows access config values as attributes.
-See [MMEngine](https://github.com/open-mmlab/mmengine/blob/main/docs/zh_cn/tutorials/config.md) for more information.
+See config tutorial in [MMEngine](https://github.com/open-mmlab/mmengine/blob/main/docs/zh_cn/tutorials/config.md) for more information.

 ## FAQ

 ### Ignore some fields in the base configs

 Sometimes, you may set `_delete_=True` to ignore some of the fields in base configs.
-You may refer to [MMEngine](https://mmengine.readthedocs.io/en/latest/tutorials/config.html) for simple illustration.
+See config tutorial in [MMEngine](https://mmengine.readthedocs.io/en/latest/tutorials/config.html) for simple illustration.

-In MMSegmentation, for example, to change the backbone of PSPNet with the following config.
+In MMSegmentation, for example, if you would like to modify the backbone of PSPNet with the following config file `pspnet.py`:

 ```python
 norm_cfg = dict(type='SyncBN', requires_grad=True)